Deezguts/Custom-MTF-Announcement/README.md

   # What should cassie say when there are more than 2 scps left.
   twoscps_announcement: mtfunit epsilon 11 designated {mtfunit} number {mtfnum} hasentered allremaining awaitingrecontainment {scpnum} scpsubjects
   ```
+# Note
+This plugin does not support subtitle feature, that means if you use this plugin the subtitle for NTF announcement will not show up.